mr-andrej/vanguard-banking/README.md

 <div align="center">
   <strong>A modern financial management platform built for the future</strong>
-  <p>Manage your finances, track transactions, and transfer money seamlessly</p>
+  <p>Manage your finances, invest in the stock market, track transactions, and transfer money seamlessly</p>
 </div>

 ## ✨ Features